LLNL/sundials/doc/shared/sundials/SUNContext.rst

    :param logger: a :c:type:`SUNLogger` object to associate with this
         context; this is ignored if logging is not enabled.

-   :return: :c:type:`SUNErrCode` indicating success or failure
+   :return: :c:type:`SUNErrCode` indicating success or failure.

    .. versionadded:: 6.2.0

-.. c:function:: SUNErrCode SUNContext_GetLogger(SUNContext ctx, SUNLogger* logger)
+.. c:function:: SUNErrCode SUNContext_GetLogger(SUNContext sunctx, SUNLogger* logger)

    Gets the :c:type:`SUNLogger` object associated with the :c:type:`SUNContext` object.

    :param sunctx: a valid :c:type:`SUNContext` object.
    :param logger: [in,out] a pointer to the :c:type:`SUNLogger` object associated with this context; will be ``NULL`` if logging is not enabled.

-   :return: :c:type:`SUNErrCode` indicating success or failure
+   :return: :c:type:`SUNErrCode` indicating success or failure.

    .. versionadded:: 6.2.0